 - I can’t find vegan Worcestershire sauce!
 What can I use instead?

 - Just leave it out, it adds a nice touch but won’t compromise the overall flavor of the gravy if you don’t add any.

 RECIPE UPDATE 9/8/18: The gravy has been updated to make an additional cup or so of gravy, since several of you were telling me that there was not enough gravy.
 The simmering time was also cut in half to make sure that the gravy doesn’t reduce too much.
 It now makes about 3.5 cups of gravy.
 I have also attempted to make the instructions much clearer and detailed.

 Whole Roasted Cauliflower

-- 1 whole cauliflower leaves trimmed off
+- 1 whole cauliflower leaves and outer stalk trimmed off

 - 4 large carrots chopped

 - 4 medium potatoes peeled and cubed

 - In a medium-sized pot, whisk together all of the gravy ingredients EXCEPT for the cornstarch & water.